 There’s lots of diversity with queer, POC, and disabled characters throughout the game.
+The main character you play as is sapphic.
 I also loved that every character has no pronouns listed until you find them out, and the pronouns are always one of the things highlighted as important to add to each character’s profile.

 The art is nice.
 The moving lips are a bit unsettling though.

 The collectibles (which unlock concept art and costumes for your dog) are not explained, but basically: With each case, you get a scavenger hunt email with a clue.
 The answer to that clue will then appear in images or videos throughout the case (usually small, not super noticeable), and you have to click on them.
 If you find them all for a case, it might unlock something.

 Each case is kind of its own mini story, and there’s an overarching storyline that gets a bit intense, but I can’t talk about that without spoilers.
 But, because there is an overarching story, there are certain times you won’t have choices that you (the player) may want, and there are certain things you can’t change.